liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 .. c:function:: int ARKodeSetMaxNumSteps(void* arkode_mem, long int mxsteps)

-   Specifies the maximum number of steps to be taken by the solver in its attempt to reach the next output time.
+   Specifies the maximum number of steps to be taken by the solver in its attempt to reach the next output time, before ARKode will return with an error.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKode memory block.